rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

     A-->B["@rsvim/B"];
 ```

+### First Install

-Let's suppose `A` and `B` are hosted on GitHub as `https://github.com/rsvim/A.git` and `https://github.com/rsvim/B.git`, and you install it with git:
+Let's suppose both `A` and `B` are hosted on GitHub as `https://github.com/rsvim/A.git` and `https://github.com/rsvim/B.git`, and you install it with git:

 ```bash
 git clone https://github.com/rsvim/A A git clone https://github.com/rsvim/B B
 ```

+And your config home becomes:

 ```
 $HOME/.rsvim